FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 creating a wavelength solution, and *b*) when frames taken with different lamps are combined to create an ``Arc`` Calibration frame.

-The first case should only be necessary for the DV4 and DV8 gratings, which rely upon the :ref:`wvcalib-holygrail` wavelength calibration method.
-In some cases, including the line lists from all energized lamps in the matching can produce spurious results (using the Hg or Cd lists with very red spectra, or the Ne list with very blue spectra).
-For example, say you used all four DeVeny lamps when taking arc-line spectra with DV8, centered around 8000 Å.  You may want to restrict the lists for matching to only Ne and Ar via:
+The first case should only be necessary at present for the DV4 and DV8 gratings, which rely upon the :ref:`wvcalib-holygrail` wavelength calibration method.
+In some cases, however, including the line lists from all energized lamps in the matching can produce spurious results (*e.g.*, using the Hg or Cd lists with very red spectra, or the Ne list with very blue spectra).
+For example, say you energized all four DeVeny lamps when taking arc-line spectra with DV8, centered around 8000 Å.  Especially if the first pass of ``run_pypeit`` fails to produce a workable wavelength solution, you may want to restrict the lists for matching to only Ne and Ar via:

 .. code-block:: ini